chr15m/nkv/README.md

 ```
 This will run the command `echo` with the new value as an argument whenever `foo` is updated.

+**Note:** output is sent to stderr, except for received values, so you can safely pipe `get` into files or shell commands.

 ### Syncing Across Devices

 To use the same key-value store on another machine, you can copy the configuration file to `./.nkv` or `~/.nkv`.